jingye-xu/TeemoCoding/README.md

 # TeemoLearning
-This repository stores the notebooks and scripts for the new updated machine learning course by Andrew
+This repository stores the solutions for problems posted on Leetcode.